 Intellectual Property (IP)

-The high-grade technological know-how Kendrion has accrued regularly results in inventions that can be utilised to improve existing products or develop new high-quality products which in turn enable the company to obtain an edge on the competition.
-There is a risk of this know-how leaking out or coming into the hands of the competition, which could ultimately put Kendrion’s leading position in jeopardy.
+The technological know-how Kendrion has accrued regularly results in inventions that can be utilised to improve existing products or develop new high-quality products which in turn enable the company to obtain an edge on the competition.
+There is a risk of this know-how ending up in the hands of the competition, which could ultimately put Kendrion’s leading position in jeopardy.

 As far as is feasible, Kendrion actively endeavours to increase the number of alternative sources for its most important raw materials.
 Obviously, Kendrion aims to minimise the effects of price fluctuations on the group’s results.
-Whether or not this objective is feasible depends on contractual clauses and on the market.
-Raw materials are purchased separately by each business unit on the basis of their individual requirements but in accordance with the group policy reviewed quarterly by the Strategic Purchasing Board.
-This body was established to coordinate activities and exploit knowledge across business units and economies of scale.
+Raw materials are purchased separately by each business unit on the basis of their individual requirements but in accordance with the group policy reviewed periodically to exploit knowledge across business units and economies of scale.

 The nature of Kendrion’s operations and business are such that they give cause to limited environmental risks.
 Most Kendrion companies have been awarded ISO 14001 certification.

-Please refer to pages 125 and following of the financial statements for an outline of Kendrion’s financial market risks and the policy to mitigate these risks or their impact.
+Please refer to page 138 and following of the 2018 Annual Integrated Report (financial statements) for an outline of Kendrion’s financial market risks and the policy to mitigate these risks or their impact.

-Kendrion’s operating companies have been granted a high degree of autonomy.
-In most countries the responsibility for accurate tax returns has been assigned to the local management, who receive assistance from reputable local tax consultants.
+In most countries the responsibility for accurate tax returns has been assigned to local management, who receive assistance from reputable local tax consultants.
 Kendrion carries out an annual inventory at corporate level, in close collaboration with renowned international tax consultants, to assess whether fiscal developments could have an effect on the company’s subsidiaries.
 Corporate reviews of the tax expenses and tax positions of the company’s subsidiaries are carried out once a quarter.
 Kendrion has developed and implemented a tax compliance audit programme.
 This programme serves as the basis for reviews and assessments of the operating companies’ compliance with the regulations governing a variety of taxes.
 The tax compliance audit programme has been incorporated in the internal audit programme.